 Packing just a few simple items can help you stay warm.
 Hand warmers are rectangular, single-use packs that act as a comfortable, temporary heat source.
 While designed for your hands, they are perfectly safe to place in your sleeping bag or in your footwear if your feet get cold (caution do not place them directly against your skin if you have sensitive skin).

-Eating a calorie-rich meal before bed can help your body stay warm during the night.
+Eating a calorie-rich meal before bed can help your body stay warm at night.
 However, timing is critical here.
-To limit stomach discomfort and potential trouble falling asleep the meal should be calorie-rich, but not calorie-dense where you feel stuffed, which will prevent you from falling asleep.
+To limit stomach discomfort and potential trouble falling asleep, the meal should be calorie-rich but not calorie-dense where you feel stuffed, which will prevent you from falling asleep.
 For best results, eat something about a half hour before bedtime.

 Again it is important to stress these are to be used in a ventilated area; it should not be used in something that is relatively airtight.

 How To Calculate Heating Needs